Switzerland Real Estate Guide Switzerland

 Yes, there are taxes connected with real estate ownership (property taxes, wealth tax, tax on imputed rental value, charges and fees, etc.).
 Such taxes are generally collected from the owner of the real estate recorded in the land register.
 A possibility to transfer such taxes to a third party is not provided by the law.

-In some cases, however, it is possible to transfer the liability for the above-mentioned taxes and charges under a contractual agreement between the owner and the tenants.
+In some cases, however, it is possible to transfer the liability for the above-mentioned taxes and charges under a contractual agreement between the owner and the tenants, provided it’s compliant with the binding law that protects the tenants.

 Tax Breaks